 You could also try advertising unwanted appliances on sites such as Preloved, Freegle, Freecycle or Gumtree.

 If you have lots of garden waste, why not try composting it at home?
 Composting is natures way of recycling and will produce nutrient rich compost which is great for your garden.
-Have a look here to find a handy guide on composting and here for info on reduced priced compost bins.
+Have a look here to find a handy guide on composting and here for information on reduced priced compost bins.

 Ensure your furniture is reused by taking it to your local furniture reuse group where it will be restored and either donated or sold on.
 Some reuse groups may collect your unwanted furniture for free.

-Furniture can also be advertised on sites like Gumtree, Preloved, Freegle or Freecycle or donated to some Charity Shops.
+Furniture can also be advertised on sites like Gumtree, Preloved, Freegle or Freecycle or donated to some charity shops.